rainbowsend/TIE-GCM-PDAF/README.md

 ## parameters

+> [!Note]
+> This section controls various model inputs, not only model parameters.
+The name `PARAMETERS` is therefore somewhat misleading, but it is not changed to keep the configuration file compatible.

 ### PARAMETERS%ENSEMBLE_FILE
-  Default path to NetCDF file containing the parameter perturbations for all ensemble members.
+  Default path to NetCDF file containing the model input perturbations for all ensemble members.

   **Type**: string